pulumi/docs/content/webinar/intro-to-policy-as-code/index.md

 ---
 # Name of the webinar.
 title: "Introduction to CrossGuard: Infrastructure Policy as Code"
-meta_desc: "Pulumi CrossGuard lets you enforce infrastructure policies at deployment-time, preventing security, compliance, cost, or best practices mistakes from making their way into production."
+meta_desc: "Pulumi CrossGuard lets you enforce infrastructure policies at deployment, preventing security, cost, or best practices mistakes from making it to production."

 # If the video is pre-recorded or live.
 pre_recorded: true